 Metrics:

-These improvements streamlined Snowflake's sales process, contributing to higher rep productivity and quota attainment.
+These improvements streamlined Snowflake's sales process, boosting rep productivity and quota attainment.

 Choosing the right tools for outbound prospecting is crucial to accelerating growth and improving your sales pipeline.
 The ideal tools should help your team engage strategically, automate repetitive tasks, and boost overall efficiency.
 Here are some key features to look for: